polmorenoc/opendr/README.md

 - Current work in progress:
     - Use modern OpenGL to implement analytic derivatives (see OpenDR's SQErrorRenderer class for an implementation of the squared error of an image and the OpenDR render).
     - Get derivatives wrt Texture units working.

-#Chumpy:
-Most of it is the same.
+- As for Chumpy: most of it is the same.
 Added some code for other optimization methods.

 I'll upload a simple demo asap!
 For a more complicated use-case see my [Overcoming Occlusion with Inverse Graphics project](https://github.com/polmorenoc/inversegraphics).